 A pretty face is meaningless without some grit behind it.
 ToDo Backup aced all its imaging tasks (system, disks, single partitions, and sets of files).
 Backups aren’t particularly fast, but the program outpaced Aomei Backupper easily when backing up files and folders.
 (Backupper cleaned ToDo’s clock with images.)

-Other features include a drive clone function that will optimize sector offset for SSDs; a disk wiping (secure delete) utility; and even an optional boot time recovery, which allows you to select the EaseUS option at a boot prompt and restore your system without a boot disc.
+Other features include a drive clone function (MBR only, not GPT in our testing) that will optimize sector offset for SSDs; a disk wiping (secure delete) utility; and even an optional boot time recovery, which allows you to select the EaseUS option at a boot prompt and restore your system without a boot disc.

 EaseUS provides both Linux and Windows PE boot images that can be burned to CD or installed to a USB drive.
 You can also write an ISO for burning with another program, or booting from across the network.
 There’s a Smart Backup, which backs up the Windows system libraries (Documents, Pictures, etc.), and a dedicated email backup function, though it’s limited to Microsoft Outlook.